The Housemaid #1

 What I Didn't Like

-that is basically all I did not like about it.
-Why did it have to end? ☹
+I do think that some of this story was predictable.
+However, that is basically all I did not like about it.
+Why did it have to end?

 I gave this book 5 stars on Goodreads.
 It was absolutely worth the hype it received.
 I have never read anything by Freida McFadden, but will definitely be reading more.
 I cannot wait for the second book of the series, The Housemaid Secret, to be released on February 20, 2023.
 If you have a kindle, you can pre-order and have it automatically delivered to you on release day.